Active viscoelasticity of odd materials

 {\it Modified Kelvin-Voigt material}.$-$The first viscoelastic material we want to investigate is an active, chiral, viscoelastic solid (see Figure \ref{fig:KV}).

-Such a material should have parity breaking viscous and elastic response transport coefficients together with the conventional parity preserving responses.
-It has been shown that odd elastic solids require some dissipation mechanism to make them stable.
+Such a material shall have parity breaking viscous and elastic response transport coefficients together with the conventional parity preserving responses.
+It has been shown that odd elastic solids require some dissipation mechanism to make them stable \cite{Scheibner2019}.
 Such a mechanism can be provided by a small viscosity.
 This type of viscoelastic solid was studied in \cite{Scheibner2019}.
 In the present study we want to focus on the interplay between odd elastic and odd viscous effects.
 To do that one can extend the Kelvin-Voigt model to account for parity breaking responses.
 We start with the constitutive equation \eqref{eq:KV4} written in the matrix representation:

 In this model the stresses due to viscosity and elasticity are additive and they can be represented by a spring and a damper in parallel.
-Odd elastic solids have been modeled by using point masses connected by springs that have linear but non-central forces \cite{Scheibner2019, Zhou2019, Scheibner2020}, the odd Kelvin-Voigt model is the simplest extension of such solids to include damping or viscous effects.
+Odd elastic solids have been modelled by using point masses connected by springs that have linear but non-central forces \cite{Scheibner2019, Zhou2019, Scheibner2020}, the odd Kelvin-Voigt model is the simplest extension of such solids to include damping or viscous effects.